tpbnick/docs/docs/py-functions.md

 You can mix positional, keyword, and arbitrary values in many different ways when writing your own functions.
 It's useful to know that all these argument types exist because you'll see them often when you start reading other people's code.
 It takes practice to learn to use the different types correctly and to know when to use each type.

 ## Storing Your Functions in Modules
 One advantage of functions is the way they separate blocks of code from your main program.
 By using descriptive names for your functions, your program will be much easier to follow.
 You can go a step further by storing your function in a separate file called a *module* and then *importing* that module into your main program.
-An `import` statement tells Python to make the code in a module available in the currently running program file.
+An `#!py import` statement tells Python to make the code in a module available in the currently running program file.

 Storing your functions in a separate file allows you to hide the details of your program's code and focus on its higher-level logic.
 It also allows you to reuse functions in many different programs.
 When you store your functions in separate files, you can share those files with other programmers without having to share your entire program.
 Knowing how to import functions also allows you to use libraries of functions that other programmers have written.